 Naloxone is ingested via injection or nasal spray.
 There are numerous programs nationwide to assist those who want to learn how to administer naloxone, either in a professional or personal role.
 Various harm reduction organizations located in states that have legalized the administration of naloxone have in-person trainings for medical and law enforcement professionals as well as civilians.
-Administering the medication is not difficult.
-The following sites offer step-by step instructions.
+Learning how to administer Naloxone or Narcan is not difficult.
+The following sites offer step-by-step instructions:

 - EMSWorld offers online training.